 If you are building your brand and will be creating value in your trademark, investing in an attorney to make sure you register the trademark correctly to get all the benefits of federal registration is money well spent.

 You might want to think about saving up for this expenditure to make sure you do it the right way the first time.
-You will have some “common law” trademark rights just by using the company name in the meantime, so long as no one else was using it first.
+You will have some “common law” trademark rights just by using the company name in the meantime, as long as no one else was using it first.
 But you can’t sue a copycat unless your mark is registered.

 Contact me today at email@example.com to discuss how I can take your trademark registration worries off your plate and help you protect your valuable brand.